lblaka/ipo-success-prediction/README.md

 # Methods

-IPO success is defined as meeting one of these two requirements:
+IPO success (dependent variable) is defined as meeting one of these two requirements:
 1. Enterprise value to revenue ratio (top 25th percentile or above 4.27x)
 2. Gross margin (top ~80th percentile or above 65%)

+The previous definition of success was defined by opening day performance.
+It was later changed to consider company financials, since a higher positive change of opening and closing price can indicate IPO underpricing, which is an underwriter's strategy for increasing their own returns, not the company’s.

+Also  a major reason a company goes public is to raise capital from public investors much faster and at greater volumes.
+This should directly positively impact metrics like the enterprise value to revenue ratio and gross margin.

 Below are the sectors ranked by success based on this definition:
 <img width="782" alt="Screen Shot 2021-10-28 at 10 49 13 AM" src="https://user-images.githubusercontent.com/59107548/139280722-6c373da2-4d78-4d36-b7ba-97b739ba2542.png">